 Selecting white oil paint for your artistic intentions

 When Robert Gamblin first started making color, he began by making whites.
 There were three at the beginning.
-Over the last 30 years, we’ve expanded and refined our selection of whites.
-We now have seven to serve your needs across the spectrum of artistic possibilities.
+Over the last 40+ years, we’ve expanded and refined our selection of whites.

-Gamblin’s softest white oil paint is Radiant White.
-Without modification, it is the most brushable – meaning it has the least amount of resistance under the brush or painting knife.
+Gamblin’s softest white oil colors are Radiant White and 1980 Titanium White.
+Without modification, they are the most brushable – meaning these colors have the least amount of resistance under the brush or painting knife.

 The buttery whites, Titanium White and Titanium Zinc, are in an ideal middle ground of texture.
 Straight from the tube, both have a “short” texture – meaning they break cleanly and quickly from the brush and make a beautiful, crisp impasto mark.
 Neither is too stiff under the brush or knife.
 And both can be nudged – with just a little medium – to be made softer.
 With just a little fluid medium, brushability is increased; the paint becomes softer and has more flow.